-Table 3 reports the model fitting results using daily squared returns.
+Bollerslev and Jubinski (1999) conduct their analysis using trading volume and absolute returns.
+To see how our findings change when we use their proxy for volatility, we fit the model a third time using daily squared returns in place of realized volatilities.
+Table 3 reports the results.
 As in both of the previous tables, the estimates of δ_1 and δ_2 support the hypothesis that volume and volatility display long memory.
 However, the δ_1 estimates now range from 0.07 (3M) to 0.17 (American Express), which is substantially lower than the estimates reported in Tables 1 and 2, while the magnitude of the δ_2 estimates are relatively unchanged.
-As a result, the results in Table 3 provide strong evidence against the hypothesis of a common order of fractional integration.
-Using the likelihood ratio test, we reject the hypothesis for all of the firms at the 5 percent level.
+Consequently, the results in Table 3 provide strong evidence against the hypothesis of a common order of fractional integration.
+We reject the hypothesis for all of the firms at the 5% level.